Park Hae-joon: 2020–2024: Mainstream success and critical acclaim

+2024 to present: Expansion into streaming series and "Nation's Father" title

 In 2024, Park collaborated for the second time with Han Jae-rim on the Netflix black comedy series The 8 Show, based on the Naver webtoons Money Game and Pie Game by Bae Jin-soo.
 The series depicts the story of eight participants, each occupying one floor in an eight-story building, as they navigate a high-stakes environment where they must cooperate and antagonize each other.
 The game concludes when a death occurs.
 Park portrayed Tae-seok, a participant from the Sixth Floor.
 The 8 Show was released on Netflix on May 17, 2024, and received generally positive reviews.

 In January 2024, Park was confirmed for the fourth collaboration with Kim Won-seok for Netflix's series When Life Gives You Tangerines.
-He played the role of middle-aged Yang Gwan-sik, with Park Bo-gum portraying the younger version.
-The series was released in March 2025.
-To authentically portray the elderly Gwan-shik battling cancer, Park undertook a rigorous weight loss process.
-Starting two weeks before filming hospital scenes, he combined dietary adjustments, aerobic exercise, and half-body baths.
-He adopted a martial arts-style regimen, initially drinking three liters of water daily for about ten days before drastically reducing intake to 500 ml, resulting in a 7–8 kg loss within a week.
-Although this left him feeling weak, the method helped him achieve the gaunt appearance needed for the role.
-To maintain continuity, he ask the director to film multiple scenes requiring this look in a single day.

-Park's portrayal as a devoted husband and father garnered positive feedback, leading to a surge in searches for his name and the keyword "father" in South Korea, Asia, and Latin America.
-This led to the creation of the "Gwan-sik-byeong" (Gwan-sik-ness) meme, as well as trending keywords like "gray short padding," an item he wore, and "my own Gwan-shik," where netizens shared stories of fathers or husbands reminiscent of his character.
-Yang Gwan-sik became an idealized representation of fatherhood, earning the title "Nation's Father."
+He played the role of middle-aged Yang Gwan-sik, while Park Bo-gum portrayed the character's younger self.
+The series premiered in March 2025.
+To authentically depict Gwan-sik's battle with cancer, Park underwent a rigorous physical transformation two weeks before filming hospital scenes.
+His regimen included aerobic exercise, dietary changes, and a strict "martial arts-style" hydration cycle that resulted in a weight loss of 7 to 8 kg within a single week.
+To maintain continuity, he requested that the director film all related scenes in a single day.
+His portrayal of a loyal husband and father triggered a massive surge in online searches for his name and the keyword "father" across South Korea, Asia, and Latin America.
+The "gray short padding" jacket worn by his character also became a trending fashion item.
+This popularity inspired the "Gwan-sik-byeong" (Gwan-sik-ness) meme, as netizens began using the phrase "my own Gwan-sik" to share stories of their own husbands or fathers.
+Consequently, the media dubbed Park the "Nation's Father."